-What “experience” is being mindfully observed, so that one might awakened and be liberated from dissatisfaction?
-Buddhism identities four areas toward which mindfulness is directed through one or more of the six senses (seeing, hearing, tasting, smelling, sensing, and thinking or feeling):
+Buddhism identities four areas toward which mindfulness is directed through seeing, hearing, tasting, smelling, sensing, thinking, or feeling:

-- Physical characteristics (including iThe body’s destiny of decay and death)
+- Physical characteristics (including the body’s destiny of decay and death)

 Feelings (physical sensations, emotions, thoughts)